Joseph-Sailor-Usher/UMKC-XR-Summer-Camp/Assets/XR Info/XR Notes/Tools/Unity.md

 - **Asset Store:** A marketplace where developers can purchase and download assets, plugins, and tools to speed up the development process.
 Such as the [[Meta XR All-In-One SDK]].
 - **Physics Engine:** Built-in physics engine to simulate real-world physics in games.
 - **Scripting API:** Uses C# for scripting, allowing for robust and flexible game logic.
 - **Graphics Rendering:** Supports both 2D and 3D rendering, with advanced features like shaders, lighting, and particle systems.
+Assets can be made in 3D modeling software such as [[Blender]].
 - **Animation System:** Animator and Animation components for creating complex animations.
 - **User Interface (UI):** Tools for creating and managing game UIs.